Order parameter fluctuations in the holographic superconductor: Introduction

-The aim of this paper is to study the intrinsic dynamics of the order parameter fluctuations in the normal as well as the superconducting phase, using the abovementioned gravitational theory.
-While previous studies on this matter mostly concentrate on the poles of the retarded Green's function \cite{Maeda,Dector}, e.g. by finding the quasinormal modes \cite{Landsteiner}, we directly calculate the intrinsic two-point correlation function of the order parameter, using scalar field fluctuations in the gravity theory.
+The long-term aim of this work is to study ultracold fermion gases at unitarity using a holographic approach.
+The holographic superconductor mentioned above seems like a logical starting point towards this aim, since this model should in principle also consist of strongly correlated fermions.
+We therefore study the properties of the holographic superconductor in detail in this paper, focussing in particular on the intrinsic dynamics of the order parameter fluctuations in the normal as well as the superconducting phase.
+While previous studies on the order parameter dynamics mostly concentrate on the poles of the full retarded Green's function \cite{Maeda,Dector}, e.g. by finding the quasinormal modes \cite{Landsteiner}, we directly calculate the intrinsic two-point correlation function of the order parameter, using scalar field fluctuations in the gravity theory.
+In a mode-coupling theory, the intrinsic dynamics of the order parameter fluctuations corresponds to the dynamics that is uncoupled from the other hydrodynamic degrees of freedom.
+Notice that this dynamics is different from the full dynamics and can in general not be observed in an experiment.
+However, the intrinsic dynamics does provide us with important information about the nature of the order parameter.
+In particular, it enables us to use a gradient expansion and arrive at a local Ginzburg-Landau theory for the holographic superconductor.
 A similar calculation was performed in Ref. \cite{SchalmZaanen} above the critical temperature.
 Here we carry out calculations below the critical temperature as well, which include full backreaction in the bulk geometry.
 Subsequently, we present a modified Ginzburg-Landau model that includes the large-$N$ limit which is implicit in the AdS/CFT duality, and find that our long-wavelength results are well described by this model in both the normal and superconducting phase.
-However, as a consequence of this large-$N$ limit, we observe that the Higgs mode and the second-sound mode are not appropriately incorporated in the order parameter fluctuations.
+However, as a consequence of this large-$N$ limit, we observe that the Higgs mode and the second-sound mode are not present in the intrinsic order parameter fluctuations.

 The outline of this paper is as follows.
-In Section 2, we discuss the background theory that will be used throughout this paper.
+In Section \ref{sec:HSC} , we discuss the background theory that will be used throughout this paper.
 This includes a short review of the holographic superconductor solution and a comparison with a number of universal BCS results.
 Moreover, our notation and conventions are introduced here.
-Section 3 covers the scalar field fluctuations on top of this background and the resulting intrinsic two-point function of the order parameter in the dual field theory on the boundary.
-We end with our conclusions in Section 4.
+Section \ref{sec:OPF} starts with a review of the concept of intrinsic dynamics and subsequently covers the scalar field fluctuations on top of the holographic superconductor background, including the resulting intrinsic two-point function of the order parameter in the dual theory.
+We end with our conclusions in Section \ref{sec:CD} .